openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_management.md

-# VM Management
+# Managing VMs

 ## Overview

-StratoVirt can query VM information and manage VM resources and life cycles.
-StratoVirt uses QMP to manage VMs.
-Therefore, you need to connect to the VM before querying the VM information.
+StratoVirt allows you to query VM information and manage VM resources and lifecycle with QMP.
+To query the information about a VM, connect to the VM first.

-# Querying VM Information
+## Querying VM Information

+### Introduction

+StratoVirt can be used to query the VM status, vCPU topology, and vCPU online status.

-## Querying VM status
+### Querying VM Status

-Run the query-status command to query the VM running status.
+Run the **query-status** command to query the running status of a VM.

 - Usage: